Q1CHENL/fig/README.md

 - Trim GIF to any frame range
 - Reverse GIF
-- Remove specific frames from GIF
+- Remove specific frames
+- Insert GIF/image(s) at any position
-- Play GIF at original speed
+- Play GIF at the original speed

 ## Todos